E-Almqvist/assembly-headers/README.md

-# assembly-headers
+# x86_64 NASM Macros
-A small collection of x86_64 NASM "headers" to make your assembly programming easier.
+A small collection of macros to make your assembly programming easier.